Why Does My Dog Lay In The Bathroom?

-While it’s likely a combination of reasons, most dogs like the feeling of the cool floor especially during the summer months.
-Other dogs may prefer the smaller space of the bathroom which taps into their natural instinct to find a den or just want some quiet time.
+Despite our best intentions, your dog might prefer the hard bathroom floor over the cozy bed you’ve chosen for them for a combination of reasons.
+Most dogs like the feeling of the cool floor especially during the summer months.
+Other dogs may prefer the smaller space of the bathroom which taps into their natural instinct to find a den.
+Your dog could also be nervous or just seeking some quiet time.

 Additionally, unless your pup is a fast-growing Great Dane, there’s probably plenty of room on the floor for them to stretch out which can further reduce their body temperature.
 Curling up is the opposite of this and can help you, or your dog, conserve body heat.